Kaz545/ToxicTrek/README.md

 mydata2 = pd.read_table('/content/drive/MyDrive/Colab Notebooks/Project/toxicity_annotations.tsv')
 ```
 ##### Note
-Paper is also attached for further details.
+Paper is also attached for further details and references.
 This project is associated with my coursework at Georgia Tech.